bushlionzs/learn3D/README.md

 enter into bin_release directory

-Extract the "dll.7z" file to the current directory
+Extract the DLL file from "dll.7z" and place it in the same directory as "fulldemo.exe"

 run fulldemo.exe